abhijeetardale/regression-image-analysis-reports/README.md

 ```$ node report```

-report will be genrated upder ./demo/report.html.
+report will be generated under ./demo/report.html.
 You can open it in your default browser.

 ## Additional

-To check the demo file comparision under .${project}/demo, please update the config file(settings.json) for sourceDirectoryPath and testDirectoryPath  and both should be absolue path from root directory.
+To check the demo file comparison under .${project}/demo, please update the config file(settings.json) for sourceDirectoryPath and testDirectoryPath  and both should be absolute path from root directory.